harrypatrick94/Project-1-GA/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+ # Musik Database #

+Store your store, favourite song and even try play them with the built in synth.

+This project uses:
-* Ruby version
+  * Ruby

-* System dependencies

-* Configuration
+  * Rails

-* Database creation
+  * Javascript

-* Database initialization
+    * Tone.js

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  * css

-* ...
+  * html

+You can find the site here: https://ga-project1-musik-db.herokuapp.com/